How to Bond With Your Bearded Dragon: 7 Simple Tips

 The Ideal Environment for Your Bearded Dragon

 Creating the perfect habitat for your dragon is crucial to their health and happiness.
 These reptiles need a lot of space to move around, so the bigger the enclosure, the better.
 The average dragon will grow to about 16 to 24 inches in length and will weigh about 400 to 500 grams.
-So, a minimum size for an adult bearded dragon enclosure is 4 feet long, 2 feet wide, and 2 feet tall.
+So, the minimum size for an adult bearded dragon enclosure is 4 feet long, 2 feet wide, and 2 feet tall.
 However, if you can provide more space, your dragon will appreciate it.

 When it comes to the type of enclosure, there are a few options to consider.
 Glass aquariums and plastic tubs are popular choices, but you can also build a custom enclosure out of wood or PVC.
 Whatever type of enclosure you choose, make sure it has proper ventilation and a secure lid to prevent your bearded dragon from escaping.